Mansur-N-Abdulmohammed/A13-Nexcent/README.md

-hello its my first time to working in github
+Hey whatsup , its one of my project , i hope you all like it